-Not only do you want to learn the vocabulary, you also want to become proficient in the grammar, as well as oral and written practices.
+Not only do you want to learn the vocabulary, but you also want to become proficient in grammar, as well as oral and written practices.
 It is great if you know a lot of words in a new language, but they won't do you much good if you don't know how to put them together.
 This practical knowledge is essential when learning a new language.

 Consider the app that allows you to learn at your own pace.

 You don't want to use an app that is going to get ahead of your knowledge way too quickly.
 After all, this is your goal, so you want an app that works at your pace.
 However, you also don't want to use an app that moves so slowly that you begin to get bored.